Venture Electronics offers Ceramic PCBs for Your Needs

 You have two alternative methods to achieve this.
 You can use a router or a v-groove.
 Both ways will enable you to easily pop out the boards from the panel.

-Surface finish is a coating between the components and the bare board.
+The surface finish is a coating between the components and the bare board.
 It enhances solder-ability and guarantees protection over the exposed copper circuitry.

 To add solder-ability to your ceramic PCB, you can chemically plate it with either gold or silver.
 Most manufacturers prefer silver to gold owing to the cost.